TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 5) Add scene templates.
 Standard json file will be added to the "deploy/assets/project_name" directory; blend file will be added to the "blender/project_name" directory.
 6) Use Material Library.
 Blend files of the material library will be copied to the project directory "blender/project_name", while the asset files will be copied to "deploy/assets/project_name" folder.
 7) Copy project manager script.
 The project.py script will be copied to the project directory.
 8) All project files will be located in the same directory.
 It is preferable to use this option in small projects, such as lessons and examples.
-Only "update" project type is available for this option.
+Only ``Update``, ``Web Player JSON`` and ``Web Player HTML`` project types is available for this option.
 9) Project’s type.
 Several options are available:

     * "External" - engine will be taken from the "deploy/apps/common/" directory.
 Only application files will be compiled;
     * "Copy" - engine is copied into the compiled application directory.
 Only application files are compiled;
     * "Compile" - engine sources are compiled with application scripts;
-    * "Update" - engine inside the project directory will be replaced;
+    * "Update" - engine inside the project directory will be replaced.
+Available only for ``Bundled`` projects;
     * "Web Player JSON" - json-file placed inside the project is run with the help of web-player inside SDK;
     * "Web Player HTML" - project is packed into single html-file, containing all required resources.